Scott Shuster: Business Journalism and Live Events

-Scott Shuster chaired all BusinessWeek events worldwide for 17 years further developing the all-discussion format at top-tier events including BusinessWeek’s forums of chief executive officers, chief financial officers, chief information officers, and other corporate leaders.
-He interviewed hundreds of business executives before audiences of their peers across the US, and as BusinessWeek’s international events footprint expanded to include the newly-open international business environments of China, Russia and Latin America, Scott brought the live interview business event format to Europe, Latin America and Asia.
+Scott Shuster chaired all BusinessWeek events worldwide for 17 years further developing the all-discussion format at top-tier events including BusinessWeek's forums of chief executive officers, chief financial officers, chief information officers, and other corporate leaders.

+He interviewed hundreds of business executives before audiences of their peers across the US, and as BusinessWeek's international events footprint expanded to include the newly-open international business environments of China, Russia and Latin America, Scott brought the live interview business event format to Europe, Latin America and Asia.
 From President George H.W.
 Bush to Wikipedia founder Jimmy Wales, Scott has interviewed more than 5000 leaders and management executives.

-Today, while maintaining a role as consulting editor to The McGraw-Hill Companies, Scott continues his work as a business event moderator for corporations, governments, industry associations and professional societies.
+Later, while maintaining a role as consulting editor to The McGraw-Hill Companies, Scott continued his work as a business event moderator for corporations, governments, industry associations and professional societies.

 Shuster has published works of Tolkien scholars such as Elizabeth Solopova under his imprint North Landing Books.